 In other words, some of these bottom-shelf bourbons were esteemed favorites at one time.
 And that was because of the value and satisfaction that people derived from them.
 Not all high-priced bourbon is great.
 Many enthusiasts can attest to the fact that they consumed expensive but average bourbons at one time or the other.

-And not all great-tasting bourbon is pricey.
+And not all great-tasting bourbon is pricey, just like with whisky.
 But then, premium bottles appear to be the norm these days.
 Only a few bourbon lovers are willing to get their hands dirty in search of bourbons relegated to the bottom shelf in the liquor store.

 Bottom Shelf Bourbons: Beginners